Avanishipsator/Ipsator_Ecommerce/README.md

   - `user`: User associated with the cart (One-to-One relationship)
   - `cartItems`: List of cart items (One-to-Many relationship with `CartItem` entity)
   - `totalPrice`: Total price of items in the cart (Double)

+- Represents a shopping cart for users.
+- Includes a list of cart items and the total price of items in the cart.
+- Associated with a user in a one-to-one relationship.

 ## CartItem